morzhanov/graphql-react-boilerplate/README.md

 Also this boilerplate contains babel configuration to use decorators from ES7 and HMR with React.

+This project based on <a href="link-to-mst-boilerplate">mst-react-boilerplate</a>

+This is a frontend part of GraphQL boilerplate projects.
+You can also review <a href="link-to-react">graphql-react-boilerplate</a> to see how things works on the backend side with NodeJS and Express.

 ## Installation

 Use these steps to install project